bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

            target.draw(self.logo)
            target.draw(self.princess)

+   *target* and *states* are :class:`RenderTarget` and :class:`RenderStates` objects, respectively.
 See ``examples/customdrawable.py`` for a working example.
-   TODO: update the low-level API example and explain it here.

    The :class:`Transformable` class now contains the operations that can be appied to a drawable.
-Most drawable (i.e. objects that can be drawn) are transformable as well.
+Most drawable (i.e. objects that can be drawn on a target) are transformable as well.

    C++ documentation: